-Microsoft Lync Server is enterprise software that provides a platform for unified communications (UC).
-Lync Server provides an infrastructure to integrate common channels of business communication including instant messaging (IM), VoIP (voice over IP), file transfer, Web conferencing, voice mail and email.
+Skype for Business, formerly known as Microsoft Lync Server, is a unified communications (UC) platform that integrates common channels of business communication including instant messaging (IM), VoIP (voice over IP), file transfer, Web conferencing, voice mail and email.

 Notable features include the following:

 - Functionality across a variety of communications devices and platforms.